nikozdev/LibAsist/readme.md

 ### library

-- it can be built as a...
+- it can be built as...
 > - static library
 > > make build TYPE=SLL
 > - dynamic library